Great dialogue involves your reader or viewer in a conversation completely. Read 10 tips from movie dialogue pros, from Hitchcock to Mamet and others:

 essentially creating dialogue for my opponents.
 Whew.
 The wheels revolve slowly, as if there is gum in them, as I don't want them to say things that people will expect listening.
 Moreover, it's a novel, not a play.
 Almost majority of dialogue articles are really for movies.

 Hi Chotaamritkala, thank you for your feedback and for sharing about your dialogue writing.
-To your concerns, I would say that sometimes characters do say what people would expect, say the obvious, the trite or cliché.
+To your concerns, I would say that sometimes characters do say what people would expect, say the obvious, the trite or clichĂŠ.
 So play with that, with expectation and surprise.
 Also the distinction is maybe moot between dialogue for a novel vs a play (or film).
-Although there may be different conventions in how it’s written, all dialogue is for the ear ultimately since spoken words are sound.
+Although there may be different conventions in how it's written, all dialogue is for the ear ultimately since spoken words are sound.
 Reading dialogue aloud is useful, whatever medium your story is in (it helps to catch unnatural dialogue).
+If you want to write dialogue that people don't expect, I would think about what each character's own personal frame of reference and associations is.
+For example, what phrase or comparison would offend someone that wouldn't offend another?
+What are their triggers or touchy areas?
+I hope these additional questions are helpful.

 Your important and inspirational quotes, precise article has ignited a spark to remove the darkness of my mind, which will clear the way.
-I’m grateful to you.
+I'm grateful to you.
 Thank you very much dear sir and team.
+Regards đ I'm looking forward to learn a lot from you and excellent guidance.

 Hi Suresh, please feel free to call me Jordan and not sir.
 I'm glad you found this article helpful and precise.
 Thanks for sharing such kind feedback, I hope you find much more that is useful to you on Now Novel.